Founder, President & Executive Director

 Vickie attended Berkshire College of Agriculture, has a degree in Veterinary Nursing and is registered with the Royal College of Veterinary Surgeons UK.

-Vickie has experience with many recovery programs including AA and the Buddhist 12 Step Program.
+Vickie has experience with recovery programs.
 Her involvement with all of these programs has given her the tools to live a happy and healthy lifestyle.

 Peter was born and raised in Berkeley, California.
 He grew up during the time when drug and alcohol use was reaching epidemic proportions and personally witnessed how substance abuse affected his friends and the community around him.
 Peter worked for years with a physician in the Haight-Ashbury Medical Clinic and handled many cases in which drug addiction was an issue.

 Peter has been a leading litigation attorney in the Bay Area for 39 years.
 He has represented plaintiffs with catastrophic injuries and has developed an expertise in the representation of children who have been physically and emotionally abused in the private and public school systems.
 Many of the children he represents are autistic or have other special needs.

 Peter holds a Preeminent AV rating with Martindale-Hubbell since 1990 and has been ranked as Tier 1 Best Lawyers in America for years.
 He is a member of San Francisco ABOTA and past President of Alameda Contra Costa Trial Lawyers Association.
 Peter co-founded the personal injury firm formerly known as Hinton Alfert Sumner & Kaufmann more than twenty-five years ago.
 He is now the President of The Law Offices of Peter Alfert, PC.

 Peter has a particular interest in African art.
 In his spare time, he likes to travel with his wife and play with his grandchildren.